-Articulating a culture which values the nurturing and development of talent requires a multi-channel communications platform capable of delivering this messaging across the company.
-Whether this means sending out worksheets and training material or communicating urgent updates, a platform which allows for instant notifications delivered via email, SMS or to desktop devices means that individuals, teams and departments receive pertinent information immediately.
+Articulating a culture that values the nurturing and development of talent requires a multi-channel communications platform capable of delivering this messaging across the company.
+Whether this means sending out worksheets and training material or communicating urgent updates, a platform that allows for instant notifications delivered via email, SMS or to desktop devices means that individuals, teams and departments receive pertinent information immediately.
 Digital sign-offs mean that managers have clarity that their messages have been received.

 Performance leaderboards and employee rewards

 Recognising great performance helps to replicate the mindset which brings about great results.
 Implementing a digital system for recognition and rewards is a way of celebrating these behaviours in a visible manner and encouraging alignment with a company’s core values.
-Reward points gives recognition its due place in the work pipeline, boosting confidence in those who receive them while encouraging healthy competition between individuals and teams seeking to improve their performance.
+Reward points give recognition its due place in the work pipeline, boosting confidence in those who receive them while encouraging healthy competition between individuals and teams seeking to improve their performance.

 Dashboards and analytical reports

-Customizable dashboards allow managers and team leaders to instantly identify top performing members of staff, whether this is based on their progress or completion of objectives, or ranked by their performance review scores.
+Customizable dashboards allow managers and team leaders to instantly identify top-performing members of staff, whether this is based on their progress or completion of objectives, or ranked by their performance review scores.
 These insights allow companies to quickly grasp what factors are most often exhibited by top talent, giving them the flexibility to both provide these A-players with more opportunities to develop, as well as contrast these findings with under-performing employees and offer them training and development to improve.